Welcome to ECON135: What Is Money?

 Tips for Success

-ECON135: What Is Money? is a self-paced course, meaning you decide when to start and complete it.
-There is no instructor or assigned schedule.
-We estimate the average student will take 26 hours to complete this course.
-We recommend setting a study schedule and sticking to it.
-Here are a few strategies for success:
+ECON135: What Is Money? is a self-paced course, meaning you can decide when to start and complete the course.
+We estimate the "average" student will take 26 hours to complete.
+We recommend studying at a comfortable pace and scheduling your study time in advance.

 Technical Requirements